Wrongful Death Attorney in San Francisco, California

 Spouses may also be affected, particularly when they relied on the decedent for financial support.
 In cases where a surviving spouse cannot find sufficient financial support after the death of their husband or wife, the firm works to recover funds so that they can maintain a similar standard of living to what they would have had if their loved one had not died as a result of medical negligence.
 It is not the fault of the surviving spouse or children that their loved one’s death was caused by a doctor’s negligence.

 San Francisco, CA medical malpractice attorney Nathaniel Leeds discusses who can bring a wrongful death suit.
-Wrongful death cases typically encompass a broad spectrum of circumstances, and they are often pursued on behalf of the surviving family members, commonly including children or a spouse.
-The essence of wrongful death cases lies in seeking compensation for the loss of care, comfort, support, and societal contributions provided by the deceased individual.
+He explains that wrongful death cases are broad in scope and are generally brought on behalf of the surviving family—most often a spouse or children.
+The purpose of these cases is to secure compensation for the loss of care, comfort, support, and companionship that the deceased provided.